-The owners of Weltbild - 12 Catholic dioceses, the Association of German Dioceses and the church's soldiers' welfare organisation - have long fought over company strategy.
+The owners of Weltbild - 12 Catholic dioceses, the Association of German Dioceses and the church's soldiers' welfare organization - have long fought over company strategy.

-Two years ago, they decided to prepare a sale of the for-profit business after accusations that Weltbild was making profits from selling erotic books, but no deal materialised.
+Two years ago, they decided to prepare a sale of the for-profit business after accusations that Weltbild was making profits from selling erotic books, but no deal materialized.

-Labour representatives have criticised the Church for allowing Weltbild to become insolvent, putting jobs at risk.
+Labor representatives have criticized the Church for allowing Weltbild to become insolvent, putting jobs at risk.